Dortmund beats PSG 1-0 to reach Champions League final. Mbappe can't pull off comeback

 Moments after Warren Zaïre-Emery missed an open goal for PSG, Hummels rose unchallenged to head in Julian Brandt's corner from the left in the 50th minute.

-Dortmund won both legs 1-0 and largely contained PSG striker Kylian Mbappé, who is leaving at the end of the season.
+Dortmund advanced 2-0 on aggregate and largely contained PSG striker Kylian Mbappé, who is leaving at the end of the season.

 PSG had long spells of possession in the last 10 minutes.